alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 * It also might be useful to give a listing of useful tools/resources for further reading.
 * At some point will need to rewrite SMIL animations and/or use some sort of polyfill.
 * Fix instances of `begin="infinite"` vs `begin="indefinite"`.
+* Confirm that markdown is rendered properly when paginating through posts on ADP home screen.

   [adp-delightful-details]: https://github.com/alexjlockwood/adp-delightful-details
   [svg-path-reference]: http://www.w3.org/TR/SVG11/paths.html#PathData